 If your chin is too prominent, a chin reduction may be in order.
 In reduction operations, the mandible, or lower jawbone, is shaved and shaped to the desired look.

 Chin reduction may be made by one of the following methods:

 - Direct reduction — This is where excess bone is removed from the chin with a burr.

 - Sliding genioplasty — This method cuts the bone and moves it backward, and is held in place with metal screws.

-If the chin is not prominent, or is disproportionate, Dr. Azizzadeh may recommend a chin implant.
+If the chin is not prominent or is disproportionate to the other facial features, Dr. Azizzadeh and Dr. Cabin may recommend a chin implant.
 Implants are made from autololgous bone collected from the patient’s pelvis or rib, or from synthetic materials.
 A sliding genioplasty procedure may be used in conjunction with an implant, where the bone is cut and moved forward, then held in place with metal screws.